 Abstract

 Glucocorticoids promote muscle atrophy by inducing a class of proteins called atrogenes, resulting in reductions in muscle size and strength.
 In this work, we evaluated whether a mouse model with pre-existing diet-induced obesity had altered glucocorticoid responsiveness.
-We observed that all animals treated with the synthetic glucocorticoid dexamethasone had reduced strength, but that obese mice had significantly greater reductions in strength.
+We observed that all animals treated with the synthetic glucocorticoid dexamethasone had reduced strength, but that obesity exacerbated this effect.
 These changes were concordant with more pronounced reductions in muscle size, particularly in Type II muscle fibers, and potentiated induction of atrogene expression in the obese mice relative to lean mice.
-We show that after accounting for reductions in lean mass, mice remain insulin resistant after dexamethasone administration.
+Furthermore, we show that the reductions in lean mass do not fully account for the dexamethasone-induced insulin resistance observed in these mice.
 Together these data suggest that obesity potentiates glucocorticoid-induced muscle atrophy.

 Introduction

 Skeletal muscle is vital to normal function and to the maintenance of health.
 Muscle is critical to the regulation of lipid, glucose and amino acid metabolism , processes which are commonly dysregulated during times of illness or disease (41).
-Many factors including age, poor nutrition, lack of exercise, medication, stress and diseases can lead to loss of skeletal muscle and function, with attendant reductions in lifespan and health-span (22).
+Many factors including age, poor nutrition, lack of exercise, medication, stress and diseases can lead to loss of skeletal muscle and function, with attendant reductions in lifespan and health span (22).
 One causal factor in muscle loss is elevated glucocorticoids, either pharmacologically or as the result of chronic stress.
-It is estimated that 1-2% of individuals in the USA and UK are on a prescription glucocorticoid (27, 38).
-Obesity affects approximately 40% of the American population (13), increasing the risk of type 2 diabetes, cardiovascular and liver disease among other comorbidities (17).
+It is estimated that 1-2% of individuals in the USA and UK are prescribed glucocorticoids (27, 38) and chronically elevated glucocorticoids are associated with metabolic disease.
+What’s more, obesity affects approximately 40% of the American population (13), increasing the risk of type 2 diabetes, cardiovascular and liver disease among other comorbidities (17).
+Therefore, the likelihood of glucocorticoid use among individuals is high, but their combination on outcomes of metabolic health has received little attention.

 Glucocorticoids induce muscle atrophy through increased muscle proteolysis and inhibition of protein synthesis (18, 34).
-Elevated levels of glucocorticoids within the human body haveshown to cause skeletal muscle atrophy (8, 21, 28, 34).
+Elevated levels of glucocorticoids within the human body have been shown to cause skeletal muscle atrophy (8, 21, 28, 34).
 This muscle atrophy stems from an upregulation of atrogenes (a class of E3 ubiquitin ligases), downregulation of mTORC1 and other factors (5, 6, 9, 10, 29, 33, 34).
 Previous work by our group and others has demonstrated that glucocorticoids and obesity may have synergistically detrimental effects (2, 3, 14, 18, 37).

 In this manuscript, we provide data that both lean and obese mice have reductions in lean mass, muscle mass, and strength when treated with dexamethasone and these effects are enhanced in obese mice.
-We show that obese, dexamethasone treated mice dhad elevated induction of key atrophy-inducing transcripts including Fbxo32 and Trim63, (Atrogin-1 and MuRF1 respectively) and their upstream regulator Foxo3.
-Lastly, we will show the obese dexamethasone-treated mice are profoundly insulin resistant, even after accounting for reduced muscle mass.
+We show that obese, dexamethasone treated mice have elevated induction of key atrophy-inducing transcripts including Fbxo32 and Trim63, (Atrogin-1 and MuRF1 respectively) and their upstream regulator Foxo3.
+Lastly, we show the obese dexamethasone-treated mice are profoundly insulin resistant, even after accounting for reduced muscle mass.

 Methods